SciOmicsLab/TIL_Epigenome/README.md

  5. ChIP-seq downstream analysis, from the ChIP_Seq/ dir, use R Studio to run:
  - ChIP-seq.Rmd
- - You can make your own peakset file to use in DiffBind, but we recommend using our peakset files located in XXXXXXX as some duplicate samples and a low quality sample were removed by their position in the peakset files.
+ - You can make your own peakset file to use in DiffBind, but we recommend using our peakset files located in ./data as some duplicate samples and a low quality sample were removed by their position in the peakset files.